Towards Verifiable and Self-Correcting AI Physicists for Quantum Many-Body Simulations: Computational methods and numerical packages

-Density-functional theory (DFT) uses the particle density to represent many-electron systems and is widely used for calculating electronic structure and spectral properties.
+\item \textbf{Density-functional theory calculation:} Density-functional theory (DFT) uses the particle density to represent many-electron systems and is widely used for calculating electronic structure and spectral properties.
 In this work, the agents use the ORCA \cite{ORCA} to perform DFT calculations and analyze the corresponding properties.
-In ORCA, integration tests are not applicable because the program does not accept incomplete input files.
+In ORCA, integration tests are not applicable because the program does not accept incomplete input files. \end{itemize}